idiap/bob/src/python/io/doc/index.rst

 .. note::

   All our types and methods are defined in the ``torch`` package.
 We omit this on the following examples.

-  We delete the ``HDF5File`` object in the end of the above script (line 6), to make sure the file will be safely closed and all buffers flushed.
+  We delete the ``HDF5File`` object in the end of the above script, to make sure the file will be safely closed and all buffers flushed.
 You don't need to do that explicetly in your script.
 As soon as ``HDF5File`` objects go out of scope, proper flushing and closing will take place.
 We will, therefore, omit this on the following examples.

 .. note::

   In |project|, when you open an HDF5File, you can choose one of the following
   flags: